dffesalbon/dffesalbon.github.io/index.md

 - Software Engineering and Data Engineering practitioner
 - Software and Technology enthusiast
-- Writes code and develops systems and processes for a living
+- Writes code and develops systems/processes for a living
 - Translates ideas into a working information system
 - "Ikigai" and "Kaizen" thinking